-- 1. Left click to select the arrow. - 2.
-Next, click on a box (markers located each end of the arrow) continue to hole the mouse button and drag to lengthen/shorten arrow, and then release to place.
+- 1. Click to select the arrow. - Next, click on a box (markers located at each end of the arrow) continue to hold the mouse button and drag to lengthen/shorten arrow, and then release to place.

 Changing the Properties of the Drawn Arrow: